top of page

 Togo, West Africa

-It is bordered by Ghana to the west, Benin to the east and Burkina Faso to the north.
-It extends south to the Gulf of Guinea.
 From the 16th century to the 18th century, the coastal region was a trading center for Europeans to purchase slaves, earning Togo and the surrounding region the name "The Slave Coast."

 Health Care (under 5 mortality): In Togo, 58 children per 1,000 die before the age of 5.
-Put another way, 1 out of every 20 children die before they reach the age of 5.
+Put another way, 1 out of every 20 children die before the age of 5.
 For context, this is 10x the mortality rate in the United States.

 We subscribe to the Sustainable Development Goal targets which is 25.